OUR PANELLETS RECIPE IN 5 EASY STEPS

 – or some cacao powder

-Make the little balls.
-They have to be the size of a walnut.
+Scoop off bits of douch and roll them in your hands to form small balls the size of a walnut.
 Remember to set some basic paste aside before if you are planning to make some coffee or cacao ones.
 Now you have your basic panellets ready to decorate!

 Create your favorite panellets specialties:

-- Dip the panellets in egg white, then roll them over a surface full of pine nuts until the balls are completely covered by the nuts (it’s easier if your hands are wet).
+- Classic pine nut panellets: Dip the panellets in egg white, then roll them over a surface full of pine nuts until the balls are completely covered by the nuts (it’s easier if your hands are wet).
 To finish, paint the panellets with egg yolk.
 They are the most popular ones.

-- For the almond panellets, same thing but here the panellets won’t have a ball shape but a half-moon shape (croissant like), to follow the tradition.
+- Almond panellets: same thing but here the panellets won’t have a ball shape but a half-moon shape (croissant like), to follow the tradition.

-- For the cherry ones, make a ball and stick half a candy cherry on the top.
+- Cherry panellets: make a ball and stick half a candy cherry on the top.

-- For the coconut panellets, you’ll have to mix the basic paste with as much coconut.
+- Coconut panellets: you’ll have to mix the basic paste with as much coconut.
 Make either balls or pyramids.

-- For the quince ones, slice the quince in small pieces, and stick a piece on the top of each panellet.
+- Quince panellets: slice the quince in small pieces, and stick a piece on the top of each panellet.
 They can be balls or long shaped.

-- For the lemon ones, mix the basic paste with the skin of the lemon and some drops of its juice.
+- Lemon panellets: mix the basic paste with the skin of the lemon and some drops of its juice.
 Make balls and cover them with sugar or whisked eggs.

-- For the coffee or chocolate panellets: mix the basic paste with the coffee or the cacao before making the balls.
+- Coffee or chocolate panellets: mix the basic paste with the coffee or the cacao before making the balls.

 Bake them in the oven at a quite hot temperature for 10 minutes.
 Panellets dry as they cool down.
 They taste better one or two days after they have been baked.